Skip to main content

 Research interests and PhD supervision

 I’m currently working on a monograph tentatively entitled “What-Is-It?”
-Containing the Threat of the Black Male Body in American Popular Culture, which examines the racist narratives attached to the Black male body in order to contain it, and the function of these narratives in maintaining white supremacy.
+Containing the Threat of the Black Male Body in American Visual Culture, which examines the racist narratives attached to Black men's bodies, and the function of these narratives in maintaining white supremacy.
 This project builds on the research conducted for my PhD at the University of East Anglia.
-My research more generally is interested in somatic disciplinarity and visual & literary representations of the Black body, which feeds into new research ranging from queer Black aesthetics, Afrofuturism and technology, and the use of mothering as a disciplinary framework.
+My research more generally is interested in somatic disciplinarity and visual & literary representations of the body, which feeds into new research ranging from queer Black aesthetics, Afrofuturism and technology, and the use of mothering as a disciplinary framework.
+I am happy to supervise doctoral work focusing on cultural representations of bodies, race, gender, and sexuality.
+For more details, please see my full research profile.

 For more details, please see my full research profile